calyau/maxima-jupyter-plus/README.md

 This project provides the following additional features on top of the excellent [maxima-jupyter][maxima-jupyter] project:

+* A Common Lisp kernel along with the Maxima and Python kernels
 * Dark-themed notebook support
 * LaTeX install for PDF-download support from running notebooks (PDF files are formatted as standard technical/research articles)